Reimbursement and Telehealth

 Additionally, the HHS Office for Civil Rights (OCR) will waive penalties for HIPAA violations against health care providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the COVID-19 nationwide public health emergency.
 Note that OCR also offers guidance for providers on civil rights protections during the COVID-19 pandemic here.

-The Pennsylvania Medical Society (PAMED) has created a telehealth reference sheet to help physicians, practices, and health care organizations navigate telehealth and e-visits.
-Click the button below to view the resource, which was last updated on Aug.
-7, 2020:
+Our Practice Support Team has created a telehealth reference sheet to help physicians, practices, and health care organizations navigate telehealth and e-visits.
+The reference sheet was updated on Oct.
+5, 2020.